Whale Whores: Cultural references

 The atomic bombings of Hiroshima and Nagasaki are identified as the cause of Japanese whaling.
 The two Japanese cities were destroyed by atomic weapons during the final stages of World War II under orders by U.S. President Harry Truman, which killed about 220,000 people.
 In "Whale Whores", the Japanese are presented with a doctored picture of the Enola Gay, the B-29 Superfortress bomber that dropped the atomic bomb on Hiroshima.
-The picture shows a dolphin and a whale piloting the plane to bomb the city.
+The picture shows a dolphin and an American orca piloting the plane to bomb the city.
 The Miami Dolphins, a National Football League professional football team, are killed along with real dolphins by the whalers in "Whale Whores".
 Near the end of the episode, Stan and the crew of the MY Steve Irwin encounter fishing ship captain Sig Hansen and his crew from the Discovery Channel reality series, Deadliest Catch.
 The scene with Paul Watson's crew throwing "stinky butter" at the whalers refers to Watson and his crew's practice of throwing stink bombs containing butyric acid, an acid found in rancid butter and cheese, at Japanese whaling vessels, including the factory vessel, the Nisshin Maru.

 An Entertainment Weekly magazine cover is shown with the headline, "We're STILL Remembering Michael Jackson", a reference to the extremely large amount of media coverage surrounding the then-recent death of pop singer Michael Jackson.
 During one scene, Stan frightens off a group of Japanese whalers by uncovering a large statue of Godzilla, the famous Japanese movie monster.
 During the episode Kyle, Kenny and Cartman are shown performing Lady Gaga's song "Poker Face" on the video game Rock Band.
 On March 16, 2010, Rock Band developer Harmonix released this version of the song (along with the original version) as downloadable content for the game series.